LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 I tend to zoom the page in way beyond the required 200% and then look for things that have not scaled correctly with the other content.
 Should I find something that stops scaling at a certain point, I then inspect the CSS whilst resizing or altering the zoom level, to find the correct style for that breakpoint.
-I then determine if our item of interest fails, by reviewing the CSS and checking wether the styles prevent scaling lower than 200%.
+I then determine if our item of interest fails, by reviewing the CSS and checking whether the styles prevent scaling lower than 200%.
 This one applies at any viewport, so if the element does not resize to at least 200% at any given viewport, then that is an failure.

 ##### Solution